-66. In line with corporate and divisional strategy, WFP Aviation will strive to make headway in data collection and analysis for evidence-based decision making.
-WFP Aviation will use its corporate data platforms such as DOTS, the Performance Management Tool and the Standard Monitoring and Implementation Level Evaluation Tool to enhance the accessibility of operational data.
-Once a substantial change, opportunity, threat or risk is identified in the operational environment, WFP Aviation will be able to access and analyse all relevant data so as to make decisions based on circumstantial evidence.
+85. In line with corporate and divisional strategy, the WFP Aviation Service will strive to make headway in data collection and analysis for evidence-based decision making.
+The WFP Aviation Service will use its corporate data platforms such as DOTS, the Performance Management Tool and the Standard Monitoring and Implementation Level Evaluation Tool to enhance the accessibility of operational data.
+Once a substantial change, opportunity, threat or risk is identified in the operational environment, the WFP Aviation Service will be able to access and analyse all relevant data so as to make decisions based on circumstantial evidence.